The eventuality of dissipation and Thursday

 |fig.3ish) (Colour) Swed subs 06:00 Min Run Time|

 A woman in coveralls arrived early on the 10th.
-She unpacked everything slowly, inspecting each piece in turn.
-Then she skipped ahead and everything was suspended from the ceiling, free from all concern.
-The team left the park after that.
-The goodbyes were all warm and a lot of hugs went around in sudden circles with the echo of jerky sobs bouncing off the ceiling.
-There was even something for the kids, Barks the shaggy dog came out for awhile.
-Elliott was sad when it ended.
+She unpacked slowly, inspecting every piece in turn.
+Then we skip ahead.
+Everything is suspended from the ceiling, free from all concern.
+Then the team leaves the park.
+The goodbyes are all warm.
+There's a lot of hugs going around in sudden circles with the echo of jerky sobs bouncing off the impromptu ceiling.
+There's even something for the kids, Barks the shaggy dog comes out for awhile.
+But Elliott's still sad when it ends.

 "Let's be as plain as possible.
 Let's call it, Alex and Elliott reveal the distance between one fence and the next by using something like space."
 Feeling crazy ass at the loss of his time, his practice and all of the momentum that he's been accustomed to, Elliott spends his day out in the hallway.
 He counts the gray tiles and wishes for a shorter ladder.
 He mumbles and worries about things that Alex told him, "funding and programming have to change the way that they think about each other.
 It's their relationship to the worker, the provider, the maker of math if you want get fucking enlightened, this is what's been called to question."

 "The creation of wealth is relief from the friction of ownership, we're still writing down names," her clip board shifts and Alex clicks her pen.
 "This is what distribution will look like in the future.
 There'll be 3 guys stapling banners on top of a satellite and someone will be late but that's okay.
 It's open mic night and everyone gets to sing.
 So wait for it, this crazy model of cultural dispersion/diaspora whatever.
 Does it resemble our current neoliberal economic construct?"